-Although the designer, crown jeweler Garrard, created the stunning ring for the then-soon-to-be princess with a white gold band and 14 solitaire diamonds, the ring was featured in the jeweler's catalogue, meaning anyone could have bought it—assuming they had £47,000 ($60,000) to dish out for the rock.
+However, although the designer created the stunning ring for the then-soon-to-be princess with a white gold band and 14 solitaire diamonds, the ring was featured in the jeweler's catalog, meaning anyone could have bought it—assuming they had £47,000 ($60,000) to dish out for the rock.
 According to Vogue, this reportedly did not sit well with the royal family, who didn't want commoners having the same access to jewels fit for royals.

 And it seems that those royal jewelers have learned their lesson.
 Unlike Princess Di's engagement ring that could've been publicly purchased, Cleave and Company, the designers behind Meghan Markle's engagement ring, announced that no replicas would be made soon after Prince Harry proposed.